mterhar/libhoneyreceiver/README.md

 ## Unsupported stuff

 There are several aspects of opentelemtry that aren't or can't be supported because we are going from a low-fidelity signal to a higher fidelity signal.
 OTLP is more expressive what Refinery emits as of 2.6.1.

-### No span events or links

-These are children of spans in a separate array in OTLP.
-Some backends may be able to have span events or span links replicated but this receiver won't try to make them back into OTLP-style child arrays.

 ### Set arbitrary values